 Unfortunately, mold spores can still live in areas that physical mold cannot.
 Plus, these spores are easily circulated throughout the room.
 Getting rid of visible mold is one thing but breathing in mold spores can be detrimental to your health.

-To learn more about how an air cleaner can work wonders for your home, take a look at this post on the best air cleaner for mold spores.
+To learn more about how an air cleaner can work wonders for your home, take a look at our best air purifier for mold reviews.

 There are three important features you want to look for on an air purifier that is best for eliminating mold.